Leg Lengthening Surgery Costs by Doctor, Country & More (Full Guide)

 Sure, some doctors’ prices might seem outright expensive, but bargain shopping for surgeons could spell serious disaster due to the potential side effects of limb lengthening surgery.
-Do your best to ignore costs and simply choose the best surgeon possible.
+Do your best to ignore costs and simply pick the best surgeon possible.
 There’s no amount that you can save that is worth your health or even life.

 Please note, all prices are approximated, and the list is in no particular order.
 Unless otherwise specified, prices are for one segment (tibia or femur, which are usually close in costs).

 Dr. Paley’s expertise and reputation are unparalleled across the globe – and the costs of limb lengthening with Dr. Paley reflect his skills.
 This Florida-based orthopedic surgeon has been performing limb lengthening surgeries since 1986 and has pioneered modern-day limb lengthening with the use of modern intramedullary (internal) rods such as PRECICE and STRYDE.

 All in all, he’s done over 20,000 procedures in total between cosmetic procedures and reconstruction-related procedures.
 In addition, his clinical trial outcomes have raised the standards of limb lengthening procedures worldwide.

 - Femurs surgery to gain up to 3 inches in height: $97,500

 - Tibiae surgery to gain up to 2 inches in height: $109,000

 - Combined femur and tibia surgery three weeks apart to gain up to 4 inches in height: $196,500